Podcastindex-org/podcast-namespace/recommendations/recommendations.md

    This element allows a podcaster to specify a list of recommended content for a podcast or an episode.

-   The recommended content can be a web page, a podcast, a podcast episode or a soundbite, so that listeners can eventually subscribe to a podcast or listen to an episode.
+   The recommended content can be a web page, a podcast, a podcast episode or a soundbite, so that listeners can eventually subscribe to a podcast, add an episode to playlist, add a soundbite to playlist,…

    There may be several occurences of this tag for the same element (one per language, one per topic, one per provider…)